Quick Highlights:

 As one of ten companies in the University of California system, the University of California-Irvine is often referred to simply as UCI.
 The school offers more than 200 different majors and is classified among R1: Doctoral Universities – Very High Research Activity by the Carnegie Foundation.
 It’s home to a variety of teaching and learning institutions, including the UC Irvine Medicine Center.

-The Bachelor of Science in software engineering at the University of California-Irvine is perfect for students who like to work in teams and want to be at the cutting edge of software innovation.
 Through this best software engineering college, you’ll take a variety of core courses that will introduce you to the core fundamentals of software engineering, like requirements analysis, design, and testing.
 You will also study programming and other relevant computer science concepts.
 You’ll also be able to take up to two dozen different electives to specialize your studies in an area of interest.

 Through this software engineering bachelor’s degree, you’ll gain a wealth of hands-on experience as you complete your courses, learn how to use different programming languages, apply your skills to various domains, and work in teams.
 You’ll even be able to complete a three-quarter long capstone course that will enable you to work with a team to develop a real system for a client, like a company outside of the university.